 Address: 114 Lygon St, Carlton or Shop 11/108 Bourke St, Melbourne

-Housed within Melbourne's shopping precinet, Mamak is renowned for authentic, bold and traditional flavours, with smart and friendly service.
-In 2008, Mamak was awarded "Favourite Asian" by the Sydney Morning Herald, Good Food Guide.
-If you are keen for an affordable Malaysian hawker fare, do bookmark this pork-free restaurant for dinner!
+Housed within Melbourne's shopping precinct, Mamak is renowned for authentic, bold and traditional flavours, with smart and friendly service.
+If you are keen for an affordable Malaysian hawker fare, be sure to bookmark this pork-free restaurant for dinner.

 Address: 366 Lonsdale St, Melbourne

 Chinatown in Melbourne might seem an unusual place to find an Indian restaurant, but the award-winning Gaylord has been here so long (since 1985) that it’s practically an institution.
 The place grabs your attention with its mix of elaborate gold wallpaper, plush red chairs, lanterns and chandeliers.
 Please note that alcohol is served in this restaurant.

 Address: 4 Tattersalls Lane, Melbourne

 Authentic Malaysian hawker food inspired by traditional family recipes in a bright, contemporary space with geometric decor, plus takeaway.
 Chicken nasi goreng with omelette, and chicken char kuay teow are the hot favourites at Nasi Lemak House.

 Tiba's Lebanese Food

 Tiba’s Restaurant was established in 1983 and today it boasts three locations in the northern suburbs of Victoria – namely Lygon Street, Brunswick East, and Roxburgh Park.
 With eat-in and take-away available, enjoy Lebanese food prepared by a truly Lebanese family where the food is fresh and authentic.